MicrosoftDocs/azure-dev-docs/articles/python/tutorial-python-managed-identity-user-assigned-cli.md

       --client-type django \
       --user-identity client-id=$UAClientID subs-id=$SUBSCRIPTION_ID

 TBD: Is client-type = python better?
 Does specifying connection make sense?
+What kind of environment variables do we want?

 1. Add a storage service connector with the [az webapp connection create storage-blob](/cli/azure/webapp/connection/create#az-webapp-connection-create-storage-blob) command.